The Problem: Blind Trust

 Timmy's Approach: A Separated Security Core

-Baby Monitor Timmy is moving toward a more precise version of this idea.
-Not every line of the app matters equally for trust.
-The decisive parts are backend logic, signaling contracts, pairing cryptography, and the question of which data can ever reach a server.
+In Timmy, I now separate very clearly which parts are truly security-critical.
+Not every UI line decides whether the product deserves trust.
+The decisive pieces are backend logic, signaling contracts, pairing cryptography, and the question of which data reaches a server.

-That is why the security-relevant core now lives in the public baby-monitor-timmy-core repository.
-The full app source is not public right now, but the critical building blocks have been pulled out of UI and product logic so they can be documented and reviewed independently.
+That is why the security core now lives in the public baby-monitor-timmy-core repository.
+The full app code is not public right now.
+The security-critical building blocks are pulled out of UI and product logic so they can be documented and reviewed on their own.

 What does this mean concretely?

-- Trust through clear boundaries: security logic is separated from UI and product flow.
+- Clear boundaries: security building blocks are separated from UI and product logic.

-- Auditable data flows: pairing, signaling, and backend interfaces can be documented on their own.
+- Auditable data flows: pairing, signaling, and backend interfaces can be documented separately.

-- Long-term maintainability: a dedicated core is easier to review than an unstructured monolith.
+- Long-term maintainability: a separate core is easier to review than an unstructured monolith.

 Conclusion: Parents Deserve Transparency